Diffusion Models in Recommendation Systems: A Survey: Foundation

+NCSN and DDPM can be viewed as discrete-time approximations of two different types of continuous diffusion processes under the SDE framework.
+Specifically, NCSN corresponds to the Variance Exploding (VE) SDE, where the noise variance increases over time, while DDPM corresponds to the Variance Preserving (VP) SDE, where the total variance remains roughly constant throughout the diffusion process.

-\textbf{Latent Diffusion Model.} Besides better sampling techniques, Rombach et al. \cite{rombach2022high} conducts diffusion in the latent space instead of the pixel space, improving efficiency from a different direction.
-They utilize an encoder to encode samples into the latent space, apply the diffusion model, and decode the latent features back to samples with a decoder, and the illustration is shown in Fig. \ref{fig:diffusion_b}.
-The encoder-decoder compression model adopts two separate regularizations: a KL-divergence penalty towards the standard Gaussian distribution, similar to the variational autoencoder, and a vector quantization layer within the decoder.
+\textbf{Latent Diffusion Model.} Applying the diffusion process in the latent space can further improve efficiency.
+Rombach et al. \cite{rombach2022high} perform diffusion in the latent space instead of the pixel space, improving computational efficiency from a different perspective.
+As shown in Fig. \ref{fig:diffusion_b}, an encoder first maps samples into the latent space for the diffusion process, and a decoder subsequently reconstructs the samples from the latent representation.
 This requires the pre-training of an autoencoder, but significantly lowers the computational cost of latent diffusion models.